 Cleanmama suggests putting a 1/4 cup of vinegar in the fabric softener dispenser, or a fabric softener ball.

 If you’re thinking you don’t want your clothes to smell of vinegar, never fear, because the odour quickly disappears.

 You could try experimenting with some essential oils.
 Try adding a few drops of lavender oil in your wash to make your clothes smell gorgeous.

 6. Make your own stain remover

 There is no need to buy special stain remover.
 Make up your own spray bottle of diluted washing liquid or some dissolved powder or OxiClean.
 Spray liberally on the stain and add it to a regular wash.

 7. Add a layer of aluminium foil under the ironing board

 Shorten ironing time by adding aluminum foil under the ironing board cover.
 The foil will reflect the heat, meaning you need only iron on one side.

 8. Wash cold

-Ariel.co.uk claims that you can save 57% on running costs when you wash at 30deg compared to a 40deg.
+Ariel.co.uk claims that you can save 57% on running costs when you wash at 30-degrees compared to 40-degrees.
 That’s a big difference.
 If your washing machine goes down to cold (some don’t), you could save even more.

 Cold temperatures are perfect for coloured washes.
 Jeans are always best washed cold to prevent shrinking.
 I found that stains on whites don’t come out so well on cold, you need at least a 40deg wash.

 10. Sanitise the washing machine with a dose of vinegar and washing soda crystals

 If you are running cold cycles a lot, keep your washing machine clean by running a monthly hot wash with some vinegar and washing soda crystals.

 11. Half tumble dry

 If you can’t air-dry your washing and you have an airing cupboard, tumble dry to slightly damp and then finish off in the airing cupboard.

 There you have all my frugal laundry day hacks in one handy post.
 Check out this post for ways to save money on cleaning your house.